 Nevertheless, Ningqiang is more highly depleted in refractory lithophiles than either Allende-type CV or the more unequilibrated CK members, and is actually most similar to the CO chondrites in this respect.
 This depletion is probably due to the lower abundance and smaller size of the refractory inclusions.
 Such a large difference in the refractory inclusion abundances between Ningqiang and Allende-type CV chondrites can be explained by a later formation for Ningqiang, giving the Allende-type CV chondrites the opportunity to agglomerate a large portion of the coarser refractories that settled out early into the nebular midplane.
 Ningqiang also has a unique cosmic-ray exposure age of ~42 m.y., which is much higher than most CV members.
 The meteorite has experienced only low shock effects.

 A unique dark inclusion (DI) was discovered in Ningqiang which represents some of the most pristine nebular material ever studied (Zolensky et al., 2003).
 It comprises two lithologies, both of which consist of µm-sized olivine and pyroxene crystals, but in only one are the silicates rimmed by amorphous to microcrystalline material.
 These rims are thought to have formed through irradiation by bipolar outflows or FU-orionis flares from the nascent Sun, and in fact, this rim material is the carrier for Ar-rich, heavy primordial noble gases that were produced in a plasma (Nakamura et al., 2003).
-In addition, an amorphous carbon phase in this DI contains exotic noble gases (HL) along with the dominant "Q" gases (for quintessence, which includes He, Ne, Ar, Kr, and Xe).
-This porous carbonaceous host phase for the Q noble gases has been characterized by Amari et al. (2013) as nanoscale graphene platelets (see photo below).
-The Q gases are thought to have been implanted through ion irradiation (Matsuda et al., 2010).
-The DI must have been incorporated into the Ningqiang chondrite after parent body aqueous alteration processes were complete and subsequent to partial annealing, since noble gases would have been quickly lost from host minerals through such oxidizing alteration processes (Yamamoto et al., 2006).
+In addition, an amorphous carbon phase in this DI contains both the dominant 'Q' noble gases (for 'quintessence') and exotic 'HL' noble gases (enriched in both heavy and light isotopes).
+This porous carbonaceous host phase for the Q-gases has been characterized by Amari et al. (2013) as nanoscale graphene platelets (see photo below).
+An in-depth investigation into the carbonaceous carrier of the Q-phase was conducted by Fisenko et al. (2018) utilizing the L4 chondrite Saratov.
+They contend that the carrier of the Q-gases is a nongraphitizing carbon phase present as curved, few-layer, graphene-like sheets which were likely formed in the protoplanetary nebula.
+The DI in the Ningqiang chondrite must have been incorporated after parent body aqueous alteration processes were complete and subsequent to partial annealing, since noble gases would have been quickly lost from host minerals through such oxidizing alteration processes (Yamamoto et al., 2006).

 Photo and caption: Sachiko Amari et al., The Astrophysical Journal, vol. 778, #1 (2013)